Steps for National Programme 2

 Your first verification happens after you are registered.

-If you are a new business, you must arrange for your verifier to visit within a month of becoming registered.
+If you are a new business, you must arrange for your verifier to visit within 6 weeks of becoming registered.
 If you are an existing business, your verifier must visit within a year of your registration.